List of mayors of Nashville, Tennessee

-The Mayor of Nashville is the chief executive of Nashville Tennessee's government.
-The current mayor is John Cooper, a member of the Democratic party.
-Each mayor serves a term of four years, with a limit of two terms, unless this is interrupted by a legal mechanism, such as a recall election.
+The Mayor of Nashville is the chief executive of the government of Nashville, Tennessee.
+The current mayor is Freddie O'Connell.
+Each mayor serves a term of four years, with a limit of two consecutive terms, unless this is interrupted by a legal mechanism, such as a recall election.

 Mayors of the City of Nashville

 The following is a list of the mayors of Nashville before it had a consolidated metropolitan government: